usccolumbia/deeperGATGNN/README.md

     pip install -r requirements.txt
     ```

 4. **Pymatgen**: Tested on pymatgen 2021.3.3.
-We recommend to use this specific version.
 Use the following command to install:
     ```bash
-    pip install pymatgen==v2021.3.3
+    pip install pymatgen
     ```

 <a name="dataset"></a>